CaptainCrowbar/crow/docs/regex.md

 size_t match::offset(std::string_view name) const;
 size_t match::endpos(std::string_view name) const;
 size_t match::count(std::string_view name) const;
+bool match::empty(std::string_view name) const;
 std::string_view match::str(std::string_view name) const;
 std::string_view match::operator[](std::string_view name) const;
 ```

-These return the same result as the functions above with the same names, but
+These return the same results as the functions above with the same names, but
 the capture group is identified by name instead of number.
 If the named group
 does not exist in the pattern, the result is the same as if the match
 failed.